ck4up(1) ck4up(1)

 -p, --parseonly

-Parse configuration file, expand macros and print lines matched
+Parse configuration file, expand macros and print lines matched by <regexp>.
+Do not fetch any remote data.

 -c, --cleandb